jeffstevens98/loebTrainingKiosk/README.txt

 2. Installing and configuring the dependencies
 3. Configuring chromedriver
 4. Configuring the script for your data directories
-5. Ready to go (other adjustments you can make)
+5. Finishing touches (other adjustments you can make)
 --------------------------------------